We love adventures – you might have noticed that!

 Queenstown is called the ‘Adventure Capital of the World’, so we felt that we should do our first jump there.

 This post has been written from Kat’s point of view because this has been a rather personal and intense experience.

-Petr’s instinct for self-preservation is quite relaxed in comparison with most people, so his experience made for another story.
+Petr’s self-preservation instinct is quite relaxed compared with most people, so his experience made for another story.
 You can read it here.

 Bungy Or Bungee?

 Both words have the same meaning.